Arboriculture - Canopy Access

 Rigging down E. regnans in the Dandenong Ranges near Melbourne

-A badly topped tree: decay and poorly attached re-growth will be the outcome
+A badly topped tree: decay and poorly attached re-growth will result

 Cabling a Corymbia citriodora, Mornington Peninsula